-For the Wildlife Journey, most passport holders including British, Australian, New Zealand, South African, German, French, Dutch, Canadian and American passport holders can get the Ugandan visa on arrival at Entebbe airport OR can apply online for a single entry visa ahead of time.
+For the Wildlife Journey, most passport holders must apply online for a single entry visa for Uganda ahead of time.
 This is 50 USD.

-You can then purchase a single entry Rwandan visa at the border for 30 USD.
+You can then purchase a single entry Rwandan visa at the border for 30 USD for those that need to pay for this visa.
 This is payable in USD cash.

 Please note Irish citizens do not require a visa for Uganda.

-From Tanzania, visas for most passport holders including British, Australian, Irish, South African, German, French, Dutch, Canadian and American passport holders can be arranged in Africa en route.
-Visas can only be paid for in US dollars cash.
+Other visas on this route for most passport holders including British, Australian, Irish, South African, German, French, Dutch, Canadian and American passport holders can be arranged in Africa en route.
+Visas at the border can only be paid for in US dollars cash.